By: Team T08-2 Since: May 2019 Licence: MIT

 Stores a |

-class provides utility methods to retrieve the different objects (e.g. Sets
+The Workout package includes the Workout class which documents information about the workout.
+The Workout class provides utility methods to retrieve the different objects (e.g. Sets)

-Class | Constructor | Remark |
+| Class | Constructor | Remark |

 Workout |